Gordon Kangas litigates complex commercial matters in state and federal courts, from pre-trial through appeals.

 His acumen in judicial decision-making and procedural rules stems from his time working with state and federal judges.
 He completed two federal clerkships, with Hon.
 Ralph B. Guy, Jr. of the U.S. Court of Appeals for the Sixth Circuit and with Hon.
 Stephen J. Murphy, III of the U.S. District Court for the Eastern District of Michigan.
 As a law student, he served judicial internships with Chief Justice Robert P. Young of the Michigan Supreme Court and with Hon.
 Robert H. Cleland of the U.S. District Court for the Eastern District of Michigan.
-After law school, he was accepted into and participated in the Georgetown Center for the Constitution's seminar on Originalism.
+After law school, he was accepted into the Georgetown Center for the Constitution's seminar on Originalism.

 He is admitted to practice before the U.S. District Court for the Eastern District of Michigan, the U.S. District Court for the Western District of Michigan, the U.S. Court of Appeals for the Sixth Circuit, the U.S. Court of Appeals for the Eleventh Circuit, and the U.S. Court of International Trade.
 He regularly litigates in trial courts throughout the state, as well as the Michigan Court of Appeals and the Michigan Supreme Court.

 While in law school, Mr. Kangas served as Editor of the Michigan Journal of Gender and Law, as President of the Catholic Law Students Association, and as a member and Publicity Chair of the Federalist Society.
-He was a quarterfinalist in the Campbell Moot Court Competition and participated in the 1L Oral Advocacy Competition.
-He also served as a volunteer Student Attorney with the University of Michigan Law School’s Unemployment Insurance Project.
+He regularly competed in moot court competitions and also served as a volunteer Student Attorney with the University of Michigan Law School’s Unemployment Insurance Project.

 Mr. Kangas has an interest in public speaking and has served as an independent consultant to professionals on persuasive and impactful presentation skills.

 - State Bar of Michigan